bshaffer/oauth2-server-php-docs/content/overview/main-concepts.md

   * [Authorize Endpoint](../../controllers/authorize/) - The user is redirected here by the client to authorize the request
   * [Token Endpoint](../../controllers/token/) - The client makes a request to this endpoint in order to obtain an Access Token
-  * [Resource Endpoint(s)](../../controllers/resource/) - The client requests resources, providing an Access Token for authenticationken.
+  * [Resource Endpoint(s)](../../controllers/resource/) - The client requests resources, providing an Access Token for authentication token.
 This library supports many different grant types, including all of those defined by the official OAuth Specification.

 `Storage Objects`